-Make fluffy peanut butter frosting that’s soft and creamy, and holds for piping.
-It has intense nut flavor and is delicious on cake, cupcakes, brownies and cookies.
+Make homemade peanut butter frosting that's soft and creamy, and holds for piping.
+It has intense nut flavor and is delicious atop cakes, cupcakes, brownies and cookies.

 If there's one thing I love, it's frosting.
 At age 4 I asked my mom, "What's the stuff that holds up the frosting?"
 Cake was inconsequential to the fluffy, sweet frosting on top.

 I clearly knew then that cake takes second fiddle to delicious icing or frosting, and this homemade peanut butter frosting is no exception!